kedro-org/kedro-viz/CONTRIBUTING.md

 npm run lib
 ```

+We also have in place a pre-commit hook.
+Before committing, the hook will lint and prettify your changed files and also run our full test suite.
+This ensures the local changes haven't caused any breakages, and if they have, you'll be notified and can remedy then and there.

 ### Launch a development server with a real Kedro project

 > **Note**: Kedro-Viz>=3.8.0 will not work with projects created with Kedro<=0.16.6.
 Please consider migrating your project to Kedro>=0.17.0 before you develop against the latest version of Kedro-Viz.